matthijsgroen/js-tdd/episode1.5/README.md

 **I cut into line 73 of episode 1**

 ## What are we going to build?
+Our goal is to build a calculator that can do basic arithmetics, like addition, subtraction, multiplication and division.
+So we are going to build functions that implements those operations.

+Here are some tips when building the operations:
-- After each step in TDD  (red, green, refactor) we are doing a git commit.
+- After each step (red, green, refactor) we are doing a git commit.
 - To prevent typing `yarn test` each time, we can use `yarn test --watch`
 - Normally the following steps would take mere seconds!
 It's a micro cycle!
+For now, please be patient.

 ## Before we begin...
 Before I even start writing anything I want to know if my environment is set up correctly by writing a very silly test and run it.
 If there is anything wrong I will get a warning or error.